 - What do I need to keep an out for when buying a pre-paid funeral plan?

-So that you know where to be focussing your attention as you go shopping for your last goodbye.
+So that you know where to focus your attention as you go shopping for your last goodbye.

 Depending on luck and your genes, you might never have had to plan a funeral before.
-If you have been in on one, you’ll know doing so can be difficult, and costly too.
+But, if you have been in on one, you’ll know doing so can be difficult and costly!

 As well as removing the financial burden from your loved ones, you also get to outline what you want to happen at your send-off.
-Whether it’s setting out your favourite flowers for your coffin, or making sure they play The Beatles, not The Rolling Stones, as you leave the room – you’re the one making the plan.
+So whether setting out your favourite flowers for your coffin or making sure they play The Beatles, not The Rolling Stones, as you leave the room – you’re the one making the plan.

 The average price for a funeral stands at around £4,400 in the UK.
-It’s not the type of money you want anyone to have to find within weeks of you dying.
+It’s not the type of money you want anyone to have to find within weeks of your death.

 Taking out a pre-paid plan gives you two main options – monthly payments or all in one go.